 Plan launched 2017, renewed 2019

-4. Extension of knowledge about the WPS agenda, and engagement in their implementation by public agencies, civil society organizations, women's and women's movements, academia and the general public.
+4. Extension of knowledge about the WPS agenda, and engagement in their implementation by public agencies, civil society organizations, women's movements, academia and the general public.

 Various events attended by government institutions, civil society organisations, and academia experts contributed to the development of the Brazilian plan of action on the WPS agenda, including the seminar "Women, Peace and Security in Brazil - Building bridges and overcoming challenges", organized by the Igarapé Institute in March 2014.

 The Brazilian NAP pledges to "Increase the participation of Brazilian military women employed in individual missions and / or as part of contingents of peacekeeping operations and / or special political missions, including leadership positions."

 Police Officers: 3 out of 8 Staff Officers: 2 of 39 Experts on Mission: 3 out of 22 Troops: 2 out of 196